Modern cars are far more reliable than their predecessors.

-Modern cars are far more reliable than their predecessors, but that doesn't mean they're immune to the odd hiccup as they age.
+That doesn't mean they're immune to the odd hiccup as they age, however.

-Here are the 10 best reliable SUVs.
 Most are available as great-value nearly new and used cars from Motorpoint.

 Toyota C-HR

 Toyota is arguably the gold standard for reliability.
-That makes the Toyota C-HR a great choice if you need a small family SUV that won't let you down.
+That makes the Toyota C-HR a great choice if you need a small SUV that won't let you down.
 It gets lots of sensible stuff right, but the C-HR also appeals to your senses with dramatic styling.
 Toyota's hybrid engines are legendarily robust and offer a little more poke than you might expect, especially if you pick a 2.0-litre model.
 Plus, the C-HR automatically qualifies for Toyota's 10-year service activated warranty if you use the company's own service centres.

 Search used Toyota C-HR cars for sale or read our Toyota C-HR review.